-A producer responsibility regulatory framework within which RPRA develops and maintains a registry and enforces compliance requirements for producers of designated products and packagin that result in waste, and for others involved in waste diversion, including collectors, haulers, processors, and other service providers.
-Under RRCEA, producers are held individually respons and accountable for regulated materials followin transition from the WDTA, as well as new material designated by the Government of Ontario.
+A producer responsibility regulatory framework within which RPRA develops and maintains a registry and enforces compliance requirements for producers of designated products and packaging that result in waste, and for others involved in waste diversion, including collectors, haulers, processors, and other service providers.
+Under the RRCEA, producers are held individually responsible and accountable for regulated materials following transition from the WDTA, as well as new materials designated by the Government of Ontario.